Trial of the 193: Background

 In 1876, a demonstration in St. Petersburg led to further arrests.
 One of the arrested Arkhip Bogolyubov was flogged for failing to raise his cap when the governor of St Petersburg, General Trepov visited the prison, and went insane.

 The Arrests

 In reaction to these demonstrations and the general social foment, Tsar Alexander II came to the conclusion that mass arrests and trials were necessary to halt the revolutionaries and discredit their fight.
 The result was mass arrests, often on the basis of flimsy evidence.
-Most of the arrested were drawn from Russia's expanding educated middle class, though of the most active propagandists, Porfiry Voynaralsy, was the illegitimate son of a princess.
+Most of the arrested were drawn from Russia's expanding educated middle class, though one of the most active propagandists, Porfiry Voynaralsy, was the illegitimate son of a princess.
 According to Stepniak:

 One of the arrested was a student named Ponomarev, from Saratov, whose name was found on a ticket when police arrested Porfiry Voynaralsky, in 1874.
 During the trial, the defence counsel, Dmitry Stasov, was allowed to see the ticket, and demonstrated that the police had misread the name.
 By then, Ponomarev had spent three years in prison.